 فَلَمَّا نَسُوا مَا ذُكِّرُوا بِهِ فَتَحْنَا عَلَيْهِمْ أَبْوَابَ كُلِّ شَيْءٍ حَتَّىٰ إِذَا فَرِحُوا بِمَا أُوتُوا أَخَذْنَاهُم بَغْتَةً فَإِذَا هُم مُّبْلِسُونَ

-“So when they forgot what they were reminded of [it], We opened on them gates (of) everything, until when they rejoiced in what they were given, We seized them suddenly and then they (were) dumbfounded.”
-(Surah Al-Anam, 6:44)
+“So when they forgot that by which they had been reminded, We opened to them the doors of every [good] thing until, when they rejoiced in that which they were given, We seized them suddenly, and they were [then] in despair.”
+(Surah Al-Anam 6:44)

 All suffering, all pain, and every tear that has been shed on earth are either a direct or an indirect result of sin.
 Even natural disasters happen because the world was cursed.
 This was a natural result of the laws God had made long before He even created the earth.
 He knew that sinning brought suffering.
 That’s why He tries so hard to get us not to do it.
 God did create a world without suffering.
 This was heaven and earth before the fall.